IUSCA/bioloop/docs/upload.md

 ## 7. Retry
 1. Upon encountering retryable exceptions, the `process_dataset_upload` worker retries itself 3 times before failing.
-2. The script `manage_pending_dataset_uploads.py`, which is scheduled to run every 24 hours, looks for uploads that are pending (`status != COMPLETE`), and retries the ones which have been pending for less than 24 hours.
-Other uploads are marked as FAILED.
+2. The script `manage_pending_dataset_uploads.py`, which is scheduled to run every 24 hours, looks for uploads that are failing (`status == PROCESSING_FAILED`), and retries to process the ones which have been failing for less than 72 hours.
+If some uploads have been failing for more than 72 hours, they are marked as `FAILED` and their filesystem resources (uploaded file chunks, and any processed files) are purged.